Armenian last names have repetitive, yet unique patterns. Every nation in the world has specific last names that are typical of that nation.

-By knowing a persons’ last name, you can easily guess what nationality he/she belongs to expect for some cases.
-As for Armenians, it’s much easier to recognize them by their last names as they have some typical characteristics that will be introduced here.
+By knowing a persons’ last name, you can guess where they’re from a lot easier.
+As for Armenians, it’s much easier to recognize them by their last names as they have typical characteristics that can be found in every Armenian surname.

-After the Armenian Genocide in 1915, Armenians have spread all around the world and Armenian last names have been used in Armenia as well as in Armenian Diaspora communities throughout the world.
+After the Armenian Genocide in 1915, Armenians spread all around the world.
+Due to the tragic events, Armenian last names are now found both in Armenia and in the Armenian Diaspora communities throughout the world.

-Armenian last names are a true reflection of the culture and heritage of this ancient civilization.
+Armenian last names are a true reflection of the culture and heritage of the ancient civilization.

 Like Armenian first names, some Armenian surnames are influenced by other civilizations they have lived and interacted with, for example, Persians, Georgians, Russians, Turks, Arabs and the Greeks.